-To this day, Kōyasan still retains its role as the largest centre of Buddhist study in Japan.
+To this day, Kōyasan still retains its role as the largest center of Buddhist study in Japan.
 It is also a hub of peace and a spiritual retreat that welcomes pilgrims and visitors from all over the world.
-Despite being slightly off the beaten track, Kōyasan is an ideal destination for travellers interested in Shingon Buddhism or who simply wants to experience the Japanese tradition and nature.
+Despite being slightly off the beaten track, Kōyasan is an ideal destination for travelers interested in Shingon Buddhism or who simply want to experience Japanese tradition and nature.

-Meaning “Temple of the Diamond Mountain Peak”, Kongobuji Temple (金剛峯寺) is the centrepiece of Kōyasan’s temple settlement.
-Lord Toyotomi Hideyoshi was the first to built this structure in 1593 to commemorate his late mother.
-But later, it merged with neighbouring temples and was rebuilt into the head temple of the Shingon Buddhism.
+Meaning “Temple of the Diamond Mountain Peak”, Kongobuji Temple (金剛峯寺) is the centerpiece of Kōyasan’s temple settlement.
+Lord Toyotomi Hideyoshi was the first to build this structure in 1593 to commemorate his late mother.
+But later, it merged with neighboring temples and was rebuilt into the head temple of Shingon Buddhism.

 While Kongobuji is currently the head temple of Shingon Buddhism, Danjo Garan (壇上伽藍) is the sect’s first temple complex.
 After years of searching for a place to headquarter his new religion, Kōbō Daishi started the construction of Danjo Garan in 816.

 It consists of several temples and shrines.
-But most noteworthy are the Kondo Hall – a large temple hall where major ceremonies are held, and the 49-metre tall Daito Pagoda in vermillion colour.
-While the construction of the wooden hall was completed within years, it took 70 years to erect the two-storey pagoda.
+But most noteworthy are the Kondo Hall – a large temple hall where major ceremonies are held, and the 49-meter tall Daito Pagoda in vermillion color.
+While the construction of the wooden hall was completed within years, it took 70 years to erect the two-story pagoda.
 This pagoda houses a giant statue of Dainichi Nyorai (also known as Cosmic Buddha), the central god of Shingon Buddhism.

-Another attraction of Kōyasan is Okunoin (奥の院, “Inner Temple”) – Japan’s largest cemetery filled with centuries-old cedar trees, mossy gravestones and statues.
-About two kilometres long, this necropolis is the final resting place of about 200,000 people.
-Many of whom are historical and well-known figures, including the warlord Oda Nobunaga and many of cooperation’s founders.
+Another attraction of Kōyasan is Okunoin (奥の院, “Inner Temple”) – Japan’s largest cemetery filled with centuries-old cedar trees, mossy gravestones, and statues.
+About two kilometers long, this necropolis is the final resting place of about 200,000 people.
+Many of them are historical and well-known figures, including the warlord Oda Nobunaga and many of the cooperation’s founders.